 Local Indigenous Tasmanian History

 Aboriginal heritage also plays a part in naming.
 It is believed Bay of Fires was named by explorer Furneaux after seeing the flames of the natives’ fires along the coastline as he sailed by in 1773.
 That sounds reasonable.
+Others suggest the name was inspired by the orange, lichen-covered rocks.
+Also a feasible option.

 Get Into History in Tasmania